SS Arlington: Final voyage

 At 10:00 pm on April 30 the wind kicked up to a gale and the seas began to consistently board the Arlington.
 As the seas worsened and the Arlington struggled to make headway, mate Macksey, who had taken over the pilothouse watch at 12:15 am on May 1, became concerned about the state of the ship's hatches.
 At 12:30 am both the Arlington and the Collingwood checked their speed to about 7.5 knots, and at the same time the Arlington turned into the wind in an attempt to allow second mate Arthur Ferris to venture out onto the deck to inspect the hatches.
 Captain Burke awoke from his sleep, entered the pilothouse, and turned the vessel back onto its original course once again.
 Burke then returned to his cabin and went back to sleep.
 At 3:30 am mate Macksey pounded on Burke's cabin door and insisted that the captain take command of his ship while Macksey himself attempted to inspect the hatches and repair them as necessary.
 But when Captain Burke finally entered the pilothouse to take command, it was clear that the number 5 hatch had burst and the Arlington had begun to take on water, and to list.
 At this point Captain Burke finally directed the wheelsman to set a course for the north shore, so that the ship could be grounded or beached, and later salvaged.

 By 4:30 am the fireman reported that the number 2 hold was filling with water, the cargo of wheat was expanding due to the dampness, the bulkhead was making cracking noises, and the hull was popping its rivets out.
 Chief engineer Fred Gilbert announced that the ship was sinking, and the crew took the initiative to begin abandoning the ship.
 The crew attempted to launch both of the ship's lifeboats – one could not be lowered into the water, but the other was successfully launched and brought around to the ship's lee, where it was sheltered from wind and waves – and the crew left the ship, all except for Captain Burke, who remained in the pilothouse.
 According to the log of the Collingwood, which was standing by just 250 yards away, the Arlington foundered at 5:15 am on May 1, and the lifeboat and its occupants were retrieved at 5:30 am.

+Additional context and marine inquiry

+There is another source that depicts the fate of "The Arlington Tragedy" with more detail: R. Patrick Smith's published book "Steamboats, Sawlogs, and Salvage: The Story of Burke Family and their Near Relatives".

+In 2023, the shipwreck was identified 183 m below Lake Superior, about 35 miles offshore of Michigan.
+The ship was identified by the still readable name on the ship.